 Article 22 – Litigation Between Workers and Recruiter

-Minister of Interior or his deputy may approve the temporary transfer of the expatriate worker to another employer in case of litigation between the worker and his recruiter, on condition of the approval of the Ministry of Labour and Social Affairs.
+The Minister of Interior or his deputy may approve the temporary transfer of the expatriate worker to another employer in case of litigation between the worker and his recruiter, on the approval of the Ministry of Labour and Social Affairs.

-Also, the Minister of Interior may grant the expatriate workers, to another employer in case the recruiter abused his rights.
+Also, the Minister of Interior may grant the expatriate workers to another employer if the recruiter abuses his rights.

 Article 26 – Four Year Ban in Case of Punishment

-If the worker was fired as punitive measure, and did not appeal before the concerned court or his appeal was ultimately rejected, he shall not be permitted to come back to the country before the passage of four years on his departure.
+If the worker was fired as a punitive measure and did not appeal before the concerned court or his appeal was ultimately rejected, he shall not be permitted to return to the country before the passage of four years on his departure.

-Also those expatriate workers who were repatriated upon a court verdict cannot come back to the country unless they got an approval by a decision of the Minister of Interior.
+Also, those expatriate workers who were repatriated upon a court verdict cannot come back to the country unless they got approved by a decision of the Minister of Interior.

 Article 38 – Penalties for Violations

-However, in case of reconciliation before the resolve of the legal case, the violator may pay on a sum of QR12,000 subject to the approval of the Minister of Interior or his deputy according to the set regulations.
+However, in case of reconciliation before the resolution of the legal case, the violator may pay a sum of QR 12,000 subject to the approval of the Minister of Interior or his deputy according to the set regulations.

 FAQ on Qatar Labour Law